ErpNetDocs/tech/modules/financials/payments/index.md

 ### Payment Order Batches

-These are bulk documents used to generate multiple payment orders at once, typically for opening balances or mass payment initialization.
+These are bulk documents used to generate multiple payment orders at once, typically for opening balances for customers or suppliers.

 ### Payment Transactions